-Yes, the Plans are intended to allow you to save for your future, including during retirement.
-If you maintain an account under the Plans, you will continue to receive quarterly statements, you may direct your own investments, and you remain subject to all Plan rules.
+The Plans are intended to allow you to save for your future, including during retirement.
+If you maintain an account under the Plans after your employment with the University ends, you will continue to receive quarterly statements, you may direct your own investments, and you remain subject to all Plan rules.
 You will be required to take distributions from the Plans once you reach a certain age (see "Do I Have to Take a Required Minimum Distribution (RMD) from the Plans?" below).